Scott Brady Publisher and Chairman

 A Certified Interior Designer with a B.A. in Leadership from Grand Canyon University, Stephanie's ardor for design and photography, combined with a love of the outdoors, allows her a unique capacity for visual adventure storytelling.
 She is also an accomplished driver, having piloted Jeeps across the Rubicon and Toyotas in Baja.
 Stephanie is as comfortable behind the wheel as she is in front of her Mac design station.

 Chris Collard Editor-in-Chief

 A Chicago native, Brian has lived throughout the United States and Caribbean while traveling as much as possible.
 An accomplished racing and ocean sailor Brian is equally comfortable traversing large expanses of remote land in search of adventure.
-He has spent the last ten years involved in the outdoor industry with magazines, newspapers, Web, television and ad agencies.
-Brian is based in Phoenix, Arizona with a fantastic wife Amy, two toddlers Charlie & Max, a dog named Oliver, one Land Rover and a dual-sport.
+He has spent the last 17 years involved in the outdoor industry with magazines, newspapers, web, television and ad agencies.

 Bo Rounsavall Fulfillment

 Bo is originally a native Texan.
-Her background as a dancer did not prepare her for a life of adventure, but life threw her a series of curves and she went with it.
-After marrying her high school sweetheart, they embarked on a lifetime of journeys around the country and the globe and never looked back.
-She and her husband, Clint, left the hectic pace of Southern California in 2006, and last year landed in Prescott, AZ.
-Her original working experience was in the field of shipping and inventory control.
-Her focus then shifted for a number of years to the animal industry, where she focused on training, breeding and foaling horses, along with becoming an accomplished equestrienne.
+Her background as a dancer did not prepare her for a life of adventure, but life threw her a series of curve balls and she went with it.
+After marrying her high school sweetheart, they embarked on a lifetime worth of journeys around the country and the globe and never looked back.
+In 2006, she and her husband, Clint, left the hectic pace of Southern California, and eventually landed in Prescott, Arizona.
+An expert in shipping and inventory control, she also spent a number of years training, breeding, and foaling horses, and is an accomplished equestrienne.